KEY FIGURES 2016

 (Total cost per employee in €)

-The ICT sector in Slovenia employs today more than 20,000 people in some 3,000 companies and although ICT manufacturing output showed a high level of resilience during the downturn, it has not escaped unharmed.
+The ICT sector in Slovenia employs today almost 21,000 people in some 3,200 companies and although ICT manufacturing output showed a high level of resilience during the downturn, it has not escaped unharmed.

 To benefit from the EU development policy, Slovenian experts and their foreign partners participate in target-oriented technology platforms within the European and national research programmes and a good grasp of foreign languages is mandatory for R & D activities.
 According to international rankings, 91% of Slovenians can communicate in at least one world language with the English and German being most widespread and 71% of population is able to communicate in at least two world languages.
 The widespread knowledge of the languages spoken in the Western Balkans comes in handy when Slovenian ICT companies outsource experts there.